tomcastleman/laravel-memcached-plus/README.md

 ## Summary

+_This package is useful for Laravel 5.0 - 5.2.
+From 5.3 onwards two PRs I submitted to `laravel/framework` have been merged, therefore the features of this package are available out-the-box with Laravel 5.3 onwards._

-Integrating with cloud memcached services such as [MemCachier](https://www.memcachier.com/) and [memcached cloud](https://redislabs.com/memcached-cloud) can require memcached features not available with the built-in [Laravel 5 Cache](http://laravel.com/docs/5.0/cache) memcached driver.
+Integrating with cloud memcached services such as [MemCachier](https://www.memcachier.com/) and [memcached cloud](https://redislabs.com/memcached-cloud) can require memcached features not available with the built-in [Laravel Cache](http://laravel.com/docs/5.2/cache) memcached driver from version 5.0 to 5.2.

 These include: